GTAmodding/gta3script-specs/SPECIFICATION.md

 #### ANY_INT

-An *ANY_INT parameter* accepts an argument only if it is an integer literal or an identifier either naming a matching string constant, global string constant or referencing a variable of integer type (in this order).
+An *ANY_INT parameter* accepts an argument only if it is an integer literal or an identifier either matching a string constant, global string constant or referencing a variable of integer type (in this order).

 #### ANY_FLOAT